Stateless society: Prehistoric peoples

 excavated that belong to the Indus Valley civilization, but it remains unresolved whether it was a state, a number of kingdoms, or a stateless commonwealth.
 So few written documents on this early civilization have been preserved that it seems unlikely that this and other questions will ever be answered.”

 In the earliest large-scale human settlements of the Stone Age which have been discovered, such as Çatalhöyük and Jericho, no evidence was found of the existence of a state authority.
 The Çatalhöyük settlement of a farming community (7,300 BCE to c.
 6,200 BCE) spanned circa 13 hectares (32 acres) and probably had about 5,000 to 10,000 inhabitants.

 Modern state-based societies regularly pushed out stateless indigenous populations as their settlements expanded, or attempted to make those populations come under the control of a state structure.
-This was particularly the case on the African continent during European colonisation, where there was much confusion about the best way to govern societies who, prior to European arrival, had been stateless.
-Tribal societies, on first glance appearing to be chaotic, often had well-organised societal structures that were based on multiple undefined cultural factors – including the ownership of cattle and arable land, patrilineal descent structures, honour gained from success in conflict etc.
+This was particularly the case on the African continent during European colonisation, where there was much confusion among the colonisers about the best way to govern societies that, prior to European arrival, had been stateless.
+Tribal societies, at first glance appearing to be chaotic to the Europeans, often had well-organised societal structures that were based on multiple undefined cultural factors – including the ownership of cattle and arable land, patrilineal descent structures, honour gained from success in conflict etc.

 Uncontacted peoples may be considered remnants of prehistoric stateless societies.
-To varying extents they may be unaware of and unaffected by the states that have nominal authority over their territory.
+To varying extents, they may be unaware of and unaffected by the states that have nominal authority over their territory.

 As a political ideal

-Some political philosophies consider the state undesirable, and thus consider the formation of a stateless society a goal to be achieved.
+Some political philosophies regard the state as an undesirable institution, and thus advocate the formation of stateless societies.

 A central tenet of anarchism is the advocacy of society without states.
-The type of society sought for varies significantly between anarchist schools of thought, ranging from extreme individualism to complete collectivism.
+The type of society envisaged varies significantly between different anarchist schools of thought, ranging from extreme individualism to complete collectivism.
 Anarcho-capitalism opposes the state while supporting private institutions.